pure-data/externals-howto/README.rst

 If a message is sent to an instance of our class, a method is called.
 These methods are the interfaces to the message system of Pd.
-On principal they have no return argument and are therefore of the type ``void``.
+On principle they have no return argument and are therefore of the type ``void``.

 ::